Taylor investigated the "science" of shoveling.

 Where Taylorism separates manual from mental work, modern productivity enhancement practices seek to incorporate worker's ideas, experience and knowledge into best practice.
 Scientific management in its pure form focuses too much on the mechanics, and fails to value the people side of work, whereby motivation and workplace satisfaction are key elements in an efficient and productive organization.

-Taylor's principles became widely practiced, and the resulting cooperation between workers and managers eventually developed into the teamwork we enjoy today.
+The Principles of Taylor's Scientific Management Theory became widely practiced, and the resulting cooperation between workers and managers eventually developed into the teamwork we enjoy today.
 While Taylorism in a pure sense isn't practiced much today, scientific management did provide many significant contributions to the advancement of management practice.
 It introduced systematic selection and training procedures, it provided a way to study workplace efficiency, and it encouraged the idea of systematic organizational design.

 To learn more about the current tools and practices of effective team management, visit our Team Management section.